AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 #### `swanky help`

-Display help and usage examples for swanky commands and subcommands.
+Display help and usage examples for Swanky commands and subcommands.

 ```
 USAGE